Azure/bicep-registry-modules/avm/res/desktop-virtualization/host-pool/README.md

 ### Parameter: `lock`

-Lock settings of the resource.
+The lock settings of the service.

 - Required: No
 - Type: object